barrass.dev

 tools/idevicepair pair

 You should see a message in your terminal if pairing was successful.
-Now, you are able to perform many userland commands, for example backing up your phone with tools/idevicebackup2
+Now, you are able to perform many userland commands, for example backing up your phone with tools/idevicebackup2, or get information about your device with tools/ideviceinfo.
+All of these commands have helpful --help messages, too, so these can guide you with any commands you’re interested in.

 tools/ideviceimagemounter /path/to/DeveloperDiskImage.dmg /path/to/DeveloperDiskImage.dmg.sig